- This machine should not be operated without induction.

 - The risk of burns is reduced because exposed hot area is small.
 The temperature of the hot end is typically around 210ºC, which can cause an unpleasant burn, but does not pose an extreme risk.

 - To reduce the risk of fire the Ultimaker should only be operated when an inducted member is present in the area and aware of it’s ongoing operation.

 - The motors in the Ultimaker are relatively low power, and unlikely to cause serious injury, however long hair or loose clothing could be pulled in, although the machine is not likely to cause serious injury and operates relatively slowly, leaving time to react and turn it off.
 Also there is signage on the machine and the wall next to the machine indicating the presence of this risk.

 - Ensure machine is clear of any debris from previous prints or dust collection.

-- Ensure Cura slicer machine setting are setup to an Ultimaker 2 and NOT the most recent Ultimaker 2 +
+- Ensure Cura slicer machine setting are setup to an Ultimaker 2+

 - Machine should not be left unattended for long periods of time.